 1) Business phone service

-For most companies, Business phone service in the cloud gives you a reliable and easy-to-use solution.
+For most companies, Phone service in the cloud gives you a reliable and easy-to-use solution.
 There’s no hardware needed.
 Your VoIP provider handles the maintenance, upgrades, and support on their end.
 You provide the internet; the business phone provider does the rest.

 It’s no surprise why this type of VoIP network is so popular.
 Each desk phone connects to your network switch.
 From there, the phones sync with the VoIP provider to download its configuration automatically.